underlay/tasl.io/content/docs/references.md

 In this schema, we can have arbitrarily many people elements, each of whom has exactly one integer age.
 Separately, we have arbitrarly many `ex:Person/name`, each of which points to a person element and also has a string name.
 Retriving the set of names that are associated with a given person just amounts to retriving the `ex:Person/name` elements that reference to that person.

 Writing separate classes for multi-properties like this is definitely a little awkward.
-It's good practice to give these "property classes" relatively verbose, obvious names like `ex:Person/name` to indicate that they're not proper conceptual objects.
+It's good practice to give these "property classes" verbose, obvious names like `ex:Person/name` to indicate that they're not proper conceptual objects.
 "Property class" is an informal term for classes that are used to link other classes with values.

-## Unit references
+## unit references

 Another useful general pattern is to use references to unit classes as a way to "tie things together".
 We've already seen this with the example of a directed graph: